 Keep scrolling to shop my pick of the best SPF products...

-Giving my other favourite SPFs a run for their money is this glow-boosting daily moisturiser from BareMinerals.
-I'm a huge fan of the serum in the same range for its ability to brighten my skin when it looks dullest.
-This offers the same level of radiance with the added bonus of sun protection.
+Giving my other favourite SPFs a run for their money is this glow-boosting daily sunscreen from Supergoop.
+I'm a huge fan of anything that has the ability to brighten my skin when it looks dull, and this offers major radiance with the added bonus of sun protection.

 Way more than just a moisturiser, this pigmented formula from Nars provides coverage, hydration and broad-spectrum sun protection in one handy tube.
 It's oil-free, so it won't cause congestion for spot-prone skin types but still brings plenty of glow to dehydrated complexions.